Phaonex/PureCS/README.md

 # PureCS
-A reasearch and implementation of computer science and math ideas in pure functional language in this case Haskell.
+A research and implementation of computer science and math ideas in a purely functional language, in this case, Haskell.